-For details see LFS Methodology, p.
-11 Methodological Changes: http://www.statistica.md/public/files/Metadate/alte/Metodology\AFM.pdf
+For details see LFS Methodology, chapter 11 Methodological Changes:

+https://statistica.gov.md/files/files/Metadate/alte/Metodologie_AFM_2019.pdf

 4.2.2.
 Statistical unit

 The household is the observation unit: the group of two or more persons who usually live together, having, in general, kinship relations and who keep the house together, participating in totality or partially to income formation and its spending.
 The person who does not belong to the household and who declares that he/she lives alone and keeps the house alone is considered to be a single-person household.